 Field Experiences for Class B and Alternative Class A initial teacher certification programs must meet the following Alabama Department of Education requirements:

 - Facilitate candidates’ development as professional educators by providing opportunities for observing in schools and other entities that serve P-12 students, tutoring students, assisting teachers or other school personnel, attending school board meetings, and participating in education-related community events prior to the internship.

 - Beginning with the first professional course, each candidate shall participate in extended and supervised field experiences with specific purposes and assessment.
-At a minimum, each candidate in a Class B or Alternative Class A initial teacher certification program shall have participated in 150 clock hours prior to the internship.
+At a minimum, each candidate in a Class B or Alternative Class A program shall have participated in 150 clock hours prior to the internship.
 Ninety of these 150 hours shall be in increments of at least three hours each.
 The majority of field experiences must occur in P-12 schools.

 The Field Experience Handbook for Initial Teacher Certification is intended to provide pertinent information regarding field experiences for all teacher candidates completing an initial teacher certification education program.
 The handbook provides information for teacher candidates, K-12 teachers, K-12 school adminstrators, and School of Education faculty/instructors.